grandeurdev/arduino-sdk/README.md

   apolloDevice.update();
 }

-/***RESULT**
+// **RESULT**
-  In the beginning, getState() returns 0.
-When WiFi is connected, getState() returns 1.
+// In the beginning, getState() returns 0.
+When WiFi is connected, getState()
+// returns 1.
-  When the device is connected to the server, getState() returns 2.
+// When the device is connected to the server, getState() returns 2.
-  For readability, you can use the above macros.
-They respectively expand to these integer values.
+// For readability, you can use the above macros.
+They respectively expand to
-*/
+// these integer values.
 ```

 ### Get Stringified State